+where we have suppressed the implicit temperature dependence.
 Note that in \cref{eq:rhofl}, the total kinetic energy \cref{eq:Ekin-hydro} is divided by the bubble volume up to the wall at $\xi_w$.
 This approach requires solving the hydrodynamic equations for the asymptotic fluid profile of the bubble, as discussed in \cref{sec:energyBudget}.